saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 008.md

 ---

-We decide to camp near the Manor for the night.
+- [[Tabletop/Campaigns/And A Thousand Years More/Faction/Misc/Party\|We]] decide to camp near the [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva\|Manor]] for the night.

 ---